Pass your exams and become a pilot

 How to become a commercial aeroplane pilot

-Become a professional pilot and fly passenger airliners, cargo or corporate jets with an Airline Transport Pilot Licence.
-Aspiring commercial pilots need to decide on either a modular (step by step) training pathway or a (full time) integrated course.
-Different cours-es suit different budgets, time frames and lifestyles.
-The qualification you gain at the end of the process is the same (fATPL), so consider both routes.
+Aspiring commercial pilots will need to decide on either a modular (step by step) training pathway or a (full time) integrated training course.
+Different courses suit different budgets, time frames and lifestyles.
+The qualification you gain at the end of the process is the same (fATPL), so consider all the options.

 How to become a commercial helicopter pilot

-Become a commercial helicopter pilot with ATPL (Helicopter) theory training and prepare for a career as professional single or multi-crew pilot.
+Become a commercial helicopter pilot with ATPL (Helicopter) theory training and prepare for a career as a professional single or multi-crew pilot.

 Most helicopter pilots train via the modular route – in other words, a step-by-step training programme that begins with a Private Pilot Licence (PPL-H).
 With a PPL-H, you can then move on to commercial training.